f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 .. image:: images/events.png
   :width: 600 px

 ..
-NOTE:: It is best practice to enable Trust XFF in the poliy when configuring IPI via WAF policy.
-Although it is not needed to demonstrate this lab, it is strongly recommended to have it enabled.
+NOTE:: It is best practice to enable Trust XFF in the policy when configuring IPI via WAF policy.
+XFF inspection is one of the advantages to consider when deploying IPI and can only be done via WAF policy.
+Although this setting is not needed to demonstrate this lab, it is strongly recommended to have it enabled.

 .. image:: images/trust_xff.png
   :width: 600 px